tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

   - mocks a DB technology with an in-memory collection.
 - `PostsServiceComponent`
   - is the component exposing the `Service` interface.
-  - is the component that would be called by the controller of the ReSTful web service.
+  - it would be called by the controller of the ReSTful web service.

 Both must be designed in an async way.